-As conflict continues to rage in Syria, millions of people are in desperate need of assistance.
-The UK has committed £500 million to provide support including food, medical care and relief items for over a million people in Syria and the region.
+As conflict continues in Syria, millions of people are in desperate need of assistance.
+The UK has committed £600 million to provide support including food, medical care and relief items for over a million people in Syria and the region.

-The results below for 'Support Inside Syria' and for 'Support to the Region' describe £223 million of UK humanitarian aid already allocated to partners responding to the crisis.
+The results below for 'Support Inside Syria' and for 'Support to the Region' describe £506 million of UK humanitarian aid already allocated to partners responding to the crisis.

-Allocations to partners of the additional £277 million are currently being finalised.
+Allocations to partners of the remainder are currently being finalised.
 Additional results will be incorporated into this summary as new allocations to partners are made.